70g protein

 This is needed due to how incredibly hard it is for our bodies to break down and absorb the nutrients you want from both chia and flax seeds.

-So soak your chia seeds for 20 minutes.
-And grind the flax seeds until you have a nice little flax powder instead of the tiny, but mighty hard seeds.
+So soak your chia seeds for a minimum of 20 minutes, or do it overnight if you prefer to prep this meal a day ahead.
+Also remember to grind the flax seeds until you have a nice little flax powder instead of the tiny, but mighty hard seeds.

 Mix and stir until smooth.